dinimicky/icehouse_installation_instruction/controller/config.md

 > + On Ubuntu, restart the nova-api service to ensure that the API server can connect to the dashboard without error:
 >     `sudo service nova-api restart`

+### Configure a Block Storage service

+> + Install the appropriate packages for the Block Storage service:
+>     `sudo apt-get install cinder-api cinder-scheduler`